Andcool-Systems/Eldraxis/README.md

 # Simple Minecraft Skin API
 This API is for [pplbandage.ru](https://pplbandage.ru).

 This API acts as an intermediary between the client and the official Mojang skins server.
 For greater convenience, the API caches incoming requests for 3 hours.
 Unlike the official Mojang skins server, this API requires only one request to obtain a skin image by nickname.

+The rate limit for all endpoints is 15 requests per minute.

 ## Usage
 `GET /skin/{nickname}?cape=<bool>`